Rachelios/rachel-blog/content/posts/2021-25-07---Happiness-Index.md

   - "R"
   - "correlation heatmap"
   - "world happiness index"
 description: "Philosophers from Aristotle to the Beatles have argued that money does not buy happiness.
 And it does seem to hold true for me.
-On my way seeking to answer this seemingly simple yet paralyzing profound question, I turned to science (by that I mean google around the internet, oh millennials!) and came across the World Happiness Report."
+On my way seeking to answer this seemingly simple yet paralyzing profound question, I turned to science and came across the World Happiness Report."
 socialImage: "/media/global_bubble_happiness.jpg"
 ---